BottyGPT / DocsGPT deployment story

 Re-ingestion

-- When you add or change docs or main site content, re-run ingestion in the DocsGPT UI (or via API) for the affected source.
-Optionally automate on a schedule (e.g. cron + script or CI).
-Document the process in your ops runbook.
+- When we add or change docs or main-site content, we re-run ingestion in the DocsGPT UI (or via API) for the affected source.
+We treat re-ingestion as a content-sync step: we run it after meaningful publishing/deploy events, and we optionally automate a periodic cadence (e.g. cron + script or CI) so the assistant stays aligned with what’s live.

 Monitoring

-- Optional: track errors (e.g. widget load failures, 5xx from API) via your existing observability (e.g. Netlify, Ghost, or error tracking).
-Document in Observability if relevant.
+- Optional: track errors (e.g. widget load failures, 5xx from API) via our existing observability (e.g. Netlify, Ghost, or error tracking).
+This is documented in Observability if relevant.

-Deliverable: Backend deployed and documented; re-ingestion, backup, and key handling clear; server, backend, vector DB, and Docker all under your control.
+Deliverable: Backend deployed and documented; re-ingestion, backup, key handling, and monitoring clear; server, backend, vector DB, and Docker all under our control.

 11. Implementation checklist (summary)